sorru94/astarte-device-sdk-cpp/README.md

 leading to a much longer build time.
 > We suggest using your system gRPC for fast developement.

+The officially supported version of gRPC is `v0.69.0`.

 ## Required C++ version

 This library requires at least C++ 17.